 The combined ratio is a measure of operating performance and represents the ratio of the syndicate's total costs (excluding foreign exchange movements) to total net earned premium.
-The syndicate's combined ratio has remained the same in 2022 at 91% (2021: 91%).
+The syndicate's combined ratio in 2023 has improved to 80% (2022: 91%).
+This has arisen due to an improved claims ratio, offset by a smaller deterioration in the expense ratio.